-- Negative HIV serology within 14 days prior to enrollment. - Has a sexual partner infected with HIV who is willing to participate in the study. - Plans to maintain a sexual relationship with the person who is enrolled in the study with them. - Reports having sex (vaginal or anal) with partner at least 3 times in the last 3 months.
+- Has a sexual partner infected with HIV who is willing to participate in the study. - Plans to maintain a sexual relationship with the person who is enrolled in the study with them. - Reports having sex (vaginal or anal) with partner at least 3 times in the last 3 months.